bholland-bh/omniauth-cognito-oauth2/README.md

 <%= link_to "Sign in with Cognito", user_omniauth_authorize_path(:cognito_oauth2) %>
 ```

-An overview is available at https://github.com/plataformatec/devise/wiki/OmniAuth:-Overview
+Check `rake routes` if you are unsure.

 ## Configuration

 You can configure several options, which you pass in to the `provider` method via a hash:

 * `scope`: A comma-separated list of permissions you want to request from the user.
 See the [AWS Cognito docs](https://aws.amazon.com/blogs/mobile/understanding-amazon-cognito-user-pool-oauth-2-0-grants/) for a full list of available permissions.
 Caveats:
-  * The `openid` and `email` scopes are used by default.
+  * The `openid` and `email` scopes are needed by default.
 By defining your own `scope`, you override these defaults

-* `redirect_uri`: Override the redirect_uri used by the gem.
+* `redirect_uri`: Override the default redirect_uri used by the gem.
 The default is to redirect back to your app and then follow the flow from your `cognito_oauth2` callback URL

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://gitlab.com/felixfortis/omniauth-cognito-oauth2.
+Bug reports and pull requests are welcome on Gitlab at https://gitlab.com/felixfortis/omniauth-cognito-oauth2.

 ## License